davidpablocohn/openrvdas-docs/_docs/geofence.md

+---
+permalink: /geofencing/
-# Geofencing and Automatic Logger Control
+title: "Geofencing and Automatic Logger Control"
+layout: single
+toc: true
+toc_label: "Contents"
+toc_icon: "list"
+toc_sticky: true  # Makes the TOC stick on scroll
+---
 One of the routine and error-prone tasks that the operator of a shipboard data acquisition system may have to manage is that of changing logger configurations depending on a ship's location: starting to log from certain instruments as a ship leaves port, and turning others on or off as it enters or leaves EEZs, or areas of special interests.